parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 In the `<head>` section, we've removed the bit with `{{ title }}`, which only exists for articles and left just the `{{ site.name }}` bit and we've switched out the `{{ blurb }}` for `{{ site.description }}`.

-The bit in between the `<body>` tags introduces new Handsbar code:
+The bit in between the `<body>` tags introduces new Handlebars code:

 ```
-{{#each publications }}
+{{#each articles }}
 ...
 {{/each}}
 ```

-This is a loop.
-It looks into the `publications` collection we created earlier (remember, this collection contains any files ending with *.md* extension under our `/src` folder; essentially, everything) and loops through every item.

-So for every article we write, we're going to display the title and the date.
+This is a loop of all articles in our source folder.
+So this page is a list of all articles we write, with a title and a date for each.

-It's a good start but we're repeating a lot of code.
-This is not ideal because if we ever want to change something in the header, for example, we'd need to change it on every template that contains it.
+It's a good start but we're repeating code in our two template files.
+This is not ideal because if we ever want to change something in the header, we'd need to change it on every template that contains it.
 To avoid this, we can split reusable code into smaller sub-templates, or *partials*, that we can call from our main templates.

 Let's create two partials, one for the header and one for the footer.
 Metalsmith doesn't impose any rules on where you put these files and what you call them; we're free to structure it any way we want.
 We'll keep things logical and have them live in a folder called `partials` in our `layouts` folder.